Our Eighth Featured Libation of the World Comes from Lovely Portugal

 Going to any vineyard is a great way to enjoy some beautiful scenery while doing some tastings.
 All our winery experiences in Duoro Valley were friendly and informative.
 There are plenty of Port Houses in Porto to visit while exploring this beautiful city; they are all just as welcoming and knowledgeable.

-What to pair with the Port
+What to Pair with Port

 Most people serve Port after meals as a dessert wine in English-speaking countries.
 It pairs with cheese, nuts, or chocolate.
 As for White and Tawny Ports, they usually are served as apéritif.
 In Europe, all types of ports are frequently consumed as apéritifs.
 We feel there is no wrong time to enjoy such a tasty libation, even with a meal.